tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <figcaption>The <code>deltatime</code> averages around 33 milliseconds.
 The first frame takes significantly longer.</figcaption>
 </figure>

-To emulate some heavier processing load, as if there were thousands of potential collisions to detect, add a highly demanding (if pointless) computational task to the end of your `draw` loop, just before the `lastframe = currentframe` line:
+To emulate some heavier processing load, as if there were thousands of potential collisions to detect, add a highly demanding (if pointless) computational task to the end of your `draw` loop just before the `lastframe = currentframe` line:

 {% highlight py %}
 def draw():